Mahitha1229/NLP/README.md

 - `Trigram`: Three-token sequences
 - `Quadrigram`: Four-token sequences
 - Saving the output: Each model is saved as a `.txt` file

+---

+**2. Smoothing Techniques**

+This repository implements a bigram-based language model for Telugu using a tokenized corpus.
+It applies three smoothing techniques :

+- Add-One
+- Add-K
+- Token-Type to estimate conditional probabilities for bigrams and outputs the results in a structured format.

+**Overview**

+The script reads a tokenized Telugu corpus, builds bigram frequency counts, and computes smoothed probabilities for each bigram using:

+- Add-One Smoothing
+- Add-K Smoothing (with k = 0.3)
+- Token-Type Smoothing (heuristic weights)
+- The results are saved to a tab-separated file for inspection or downstream evaluation.

+---

+**3. Telugu N-Gram Language Modeling with Smoothing Techniques**

+This project performs the following tasks:

+1. **Synthetic Sentence Generation**
+   Automatically generates 1000 Telugu news-style sentences using topic-specific vocabulary and realistic templates.
+No external input file is required.

+2. **Corpus Loading and Preprocessing**
+   Loads a pre-tokenized Telugu corpus (`tokenized_telugu.txt`) and prepares evaluation sentences with `<s>` and `</s>` markers.

+3. **N-Gram Model Construction**
+   Builds unigram, bigram, trigram, and quadrigram frequency models from the tokenized corpus.

+4. **Smoothing Techniques**
+   Applies:
+   - Add-One Smoothing
+   - Add-K Smoothing (k = 0.3)
+   - Token-Type Smoothing (heuristic weight = 1.5)

+5. **Sentence Probability Evaluation**
+   Computes log-probabilities for each of the 1000 synthetic sentences under each model and smoothing technique.

+6. **Output Saving**
+   Saves results to a tab-separated file for inspection or downstream analysis.